 Remember the last decade, when cloud computing was touted as the wave of the future for businesses?
 We’re well past the point of talking about a “future” technology—the cloud is firmly entrenched in the modern IT landscape.
-According to IDC, worldwide spending on public cloud solutions will reach $162 billion in 2020, and that number doesn’t include any sort of private cloud infrastructure or applications.
+According to IDC, worldwide spending on public cloud solutions forecast to reach $210 billion dollars in 2020, and that number doesn’t include any sort of private cloud infrastructure or applications.
 Cloud solutions have clearly become an integral element of the IT operations of organizations of all sizes.

 With this in mind, businesses may feel the need to jump on the bandwagon and adopt cloud computing or increase their cloud profile.
 Though this strategy can certainly help some companies, it may be an unnecessary move for other companies.
 Unfortunately, greedy IT service consultants might push cloud solutions on clients that don’t require (and sometimes can’t afford) such an upgrade.
 Therefore, the question to ask yourself is: does your Los Angeles area business really need the cloud?